AdvancedModularManikin/example-module/Documents/Tutorial_6.md

 ```

 Decommision calls Remove for both Publisher and Subscriber, and unregisters Assessment.\
-Even though the Publisher and Subscriber can be removed manually in the above manner, it is not recommended.
+Even though the Publisher and Subscriber can be removed manually in the above manner, it is not recommended in replacement of Decommision.
 Decommission needs to be used, always, when a type is done so DDS Manager is told to unregister the type from it's involvement on the DDS network.
 ```
 mgr->DecommissionAssessment();
 ```